Azure-Samples/cognitive-services-speech-sdk/scenarios/java/android/language-learning/README.md

 # Speech recognition sample for Android

-This sample demonstrates how to recognize speech and intents with Java using the Speech SDK for Android.
+This sample demonstrates how to recognize speech with Java using the Speech SDK for Android.

 > **Note:**
 > this sample is *not* for the Speech Devices SDK and the Roobo device.